 Each place has had an assortment of

-So, I like old.
+I like old.
 I like the built-ins for my acres of books and the handsome, wide molding on each window and doorframe.
-I love the stained glass window that catches the afternoon sun and the deep bumped-out window seat on my place.
+I love the stained glass window that catches the afternoon sun and the deep window seat opposite my dining table.
 I love the authentic curved glass in the turret windows, and the caramel hues and church-pew sheen of the original wood floors.

 Wherever I live, my loving parents show up, and I give The Tour.